 For mobile devices, the procedure is the same regardless of whether you are using iOS or Android.

 - Please ensure you have the latest version of YouTube Music downloaded on Google Play or the App Store.

-- Open YouTube Music app.
+- Open the YouTube Music app.
 You will get a YouTube Music Premium pop-up advertisement.
 Just ignore it for now.

 - On the home screen, you should see a message that says, “Transfer your Play Music Library.”
 If you go to the app settings, you will also notice a new “Transfer from Google Play Music” option, which is the second way to start the process.
 If you cannot find any of these methods, Google may not have turned on the transfer functionality to your account yet, so keep checking.

 - Tap “Let’s Go.”
-Then YouTube Music will display everything you’re about to move from Google Play Music, including songs, playlists, albums, uploads, purchases, your personalized taste profile/suggestions, and your favorite and unfamiliar songs.
+Then YouTube Music will display everything you’re about to move from Google Play Music, including songs, playlists, albums, uploads, purchases, personalized taste profile/suggestions, and your favorite and unfamiliar songs.

 - When the migration is complete, you will receive a notification in the app and an email confirmation that you are all done.

 - After all, the process is done, take a look, and ensure that everything has made the trip a success.
 You will also see a “continue listening to Google Play Music” row on your home screen to make the transfer a little more seamless as you get acquainted with the YouTube Music app.